open-synergy/opnsynid-l10n-indonesia-taxform/ssi_l10n_id_taxform_bukti_potong_pph_f113306/README.rst

 To install this module, you need to:

-1. Clone the branch 14.0 of the repository https://github.com/open-synergy/opnsynid-l10n-indonesia-taxform
+1. Clone the branch 11.0 of the repository https://github.com/open-synergy/opnsynid-l10n-indonesia-taxform
 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list
-4. Go to menu *Apps -> Apps -> Main Apps*
+4. Go to menu *Apps -> Apps*
 5. Search For *Indonesia - Bukti Potong PPh 23 (f.1.33.06)*
 6. Install the module